droidwayin/GentleDynamics/README.md

 - 🎛️ **The MBC is a "Smart EQ":** It constantly fine-tunes frequencies based on what you're hearing
 - ⚖️ **Avoids Double-Processing:** Adding EQ would fight the compressor's natural adjustments
 - 🔊 **Headroom Protection:** The 25 Hz filter removes damaging sub-bass rumble

+*Note: The EQ is set to FIR mode for better sound quality (adds some latency); switch to IIR for lower latency at a noticable trade-off in quality.*

 ## 🌟 **The Final Truth**
 This isn't EQ – it's dynamic range optimization using hearing science.
 Like cleaning a window.